cea-hpc/modules/doc/source/design/conflict-unload.rst

 As a result, a module load triggering a Conflict Unload mechanism may as a consequence also trigger Dependent Reload, Dependent Unload and Useless Requirement Unload mechanisms.
 These last 2 mechanisms were not triggered by a top load action prior that (only on a top unload or switch actions).
-These mechanisms are triggered either by the top level module to load or the modules it requires.
+DepUn and DepRe mechanisms are triggered either by the top level module to load or the modules it requires.
+UReqUn mechanism is only triggered by the top level module to load.

 *FUTURE*: another approach would be to satisfy the load request without changing the environment asked up to now.
 So auto-loaded modules may be